-In the more Arabian side of Western culture, literal understandings of what Final Reality has revealed to us are being given up.
+In the more Arabian side of Western culture, literal understandings of Final Reality's "Speech" are being abandoned under a bombardment from the sciences.
 For example, a literal creation of the Earth in seven days has been given up by all but the most belligerent defenders of magically revealed knowledge.
-Those religious thinkers who are competent in pursuing contemplative insight have learned how to distinguish mythic expressions of contemplative experience from literal statements of scientific fact.
-In such a view, the creation story becomes not a scientific theory or a rigid dogma but a story about the goodness of the natural world and the Oneness of its Mysterious Source.
+Western religious thinkers are learning how to distinguish mythic expressions of contemplative experience from literal statements of scientific fact.
+Such thinking sees the creation story not as a scientific theory or a rigid dogma but as a story about the goodness of the natural world and its Mysterious Source.
 The creation story is now widely seen as a poem about that first Word of the Infinite that brings nature and humanity to be.
 The response of humanity to this first Word is symbolized in the story of Adam and Eve naming the other creatures.
 The Infinite Silence "speaks" the existence of these creatures, but they do not have names until humanity names them.
 This I-Thou dialogue continues in the story of a "fall" in which illusions, forbidden by Reality, are eaten (taken in) by humanity.
-We can understand these stories as stories about our actual lives only if we understand that these ancient stories are mythic tales rather than a literal science or biography.
+We can understand these stories as stories about our actual lives only if we understand these ancient stories as mythic tales rather than literal science or factual biography.